 These aren’t free options, but I think it’s important to mention them.
 There are times when you can purchase a product or application and receive discounts or free access for an extended time.

 Applications also often provide lower cost updates for existing customers.
-I’ve received discounts on training options with Mari Smith and the Social Media Examiner over a number of years because I enrolled in earlier sessions.
+I’ve received discounts on training options with social media businesses over a number of years because I enrolled in earlier sessions.
 I have a renewal discount for a plugin I use.
 There are many options that you might not know at the time of purchase but that change or become known afterward.
 It’s something to think about and look into.

 End of Year Deals